Facely1er/PandaGardeWebsite-v1/Classroom Activities for Privacy Panda.md

 •	"Permission Granted" stamps or stickers
 •	Photo display area
 Instructions:
-1. Read Chapter 3 of "Privacy Panda and the Digital Bamboo Forest" to the class.
+1. Read the section where Po learns to share only what he wants to share, with only the animals he wants to see it.
-2. Discuss why Po needed to ask before taking and sharing Lily's photo.
+2. Discuss how Po learned to be careful about what he shares and with whom.
 3. Set up a simple "photo booth" area in the classroom.
 4. Give each student "Yes" and "No" cards to respond to photo requests.
 5. Model proper permission-asking: "May I take your photo?" and "May I share your photo on our class display?"